kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 ## News & Information

-### Feedly (Pro+) 📱 🌐
+### Feedbin 📱 🌐

-[Feedly](https://feedly.com/) is my main source of information.
-I follow all my RSS/Atom feeds, my YouTube subscriptions, Twitter tweets, Reddit, and news sources.
-The iPad app I use most of the time while reading my news during breakfast or on the sofa.
+[Feedbin](https://feedbin.com/) is my main source of information.
+I follow all my RSS/Atom feeds, my YouTube subscriptions, Twitter tweets, Newsletters, Reddit, and news sources.
+A really cool feature of Feedbin is to track changes in articles.

-I save everything of interest into Pocket for later research.
-I use Feedly since the Google News Reader shut down and never regretted paying for the service.
+I save everything of interest into Raindrop.io for later research.
+I used Feedly for many years since the Google News Reader shut down, but recently the pricing and features did not match and Feedbin is much more fun to use.

-They have useful features like muting specific words or phrases (for new contracts only with Pro+), annotate and search and also store a copy of everything you saved into Dropbox.
-I use DEVONthink to index this folder to search for everything I ever saved in Feedly since 2006.
+### Reeder 📱 🖥

+I use Feedbin together with [Reeder 5](https://reederapp.com/).
+Reeder is a beautiful news reader which allows using read later services (Pocket, Instapaper) and many different services (Feedbin, Feedly, etc.) and also directly reading RSS/Atom feeds without a service and synchronizing them between all devices via iCloud.

+### Raindrop.io (Pro) 📱 🖥 🌐

+[Raindrop.io](https://raindrop.io/) is my bookmark manager.
+It is so much fun, I save nearly everything in it.
+The tool allows organizing bookmarks in collections (\$), tagging and filtering (by type of bookmark).

+A deduplicating service finds broken links (\$).
+The new highlighting feature allows to use 4 different colors and add comments to any text.
+A browser extension allows to hightlight the text also directly on the website.
+Each collection can use a different view (Grid, Headlines, Masonry, or List).
+Full-text search will search every web-page and PDF (\$).
+Raindrop automatically creates a backup of every website for offline reading (\$).

+Raindrop can also be used to create moodboards and it is possible to upload common media files.
+Collections can be edited together with other users and it is possible to share individual collections publicly ([here are mine](https://raindrop.io/kogakure)).

+### Pocket (Premium)

+I still use [Pocket](https://getpocket.com/) to create highlights, that get then synchronized to Readwise.
+As soon as the hightlights of Raindrop.io are synchronized to Readwise, I will reconsider keeping Pocket.
+I automatically move articles from Raindrop.io to Pocket via IFTTT.

-### Pocket (Premium) 📱 🌐
+### Readwise 📱 🌐

-[Pocket](https://getpocket.com/) is my tool to save and read my content.
-Every article, video, or content I want to remember I save into Pocket.
-Mozilla bought Pocket and the Firefox browser has the feature built-in.
-I use tags to organize the content.
-Pocket allows reading articles without all the clutter and noise in a font, with line-height and width of your choice.
-I automatically save my favorite articles with IFTTT to Feedly and Pinboard – it’s always a good idea to have your content not just in one service.
+[Readwise](https://readwise.io/) is my favorite tool to have all my hightlights of different services in one place, no matter if it is my Kindle, Apple Books, Pocket, Feedly, Instapaper, Medium, Twitter, etc. Each morning you get five random hightlights to review which is a fantastic way to be reminded of ideas you highlighted.

+I synchronize my hightlights with Obsidian where I store them permanently as Markdown documents.

 ### Pinboard 🌐

 [Pinboard](https://pinboard.in/) I use mostly as a backup for all the links I save.
-They get automatically transferred from Pocket to Pinboard with IFTTT.
+They get automatically transferred from Raindrop.io to Pinboard with IFTTT.
 I joined Pinboard when the price was a one-time payment of 9 USD.

 ### Wikipedia 📱 🌐